 Today, having a college degree is more important than ever.
-In fact, many students are going back to school to couple their bachelors degrees in order to advance in their careers.
+In fact, many students are going back to school to couple their bachelor’s degrees in order to advance in their careers.
 But at the same time, it does not necessarily mean what it used to.
 This should not diminish the value of post-secondary education, as it is vital to making one’s way in today’s tough business and economic climate.
-Even going back and taking programs like human resources courses are beneficial to your career.

 The main problem is that many of us still abide by myths that may have once been truths, but really no longer apply to the college graduate of today.
 What follows are just a few common myths about college, dispelled.

-Myth #4: The Job Market is Rip for College Graduates
+Myth #4: The job market is ripe for college graduates.

 This isn’t to say that you will not have a satisfying career, but for most of us, we should accept that what we end up doing for a living may have nothing to do with what we studied in college.
 Most of us will go into the professional world in some capacity, and a rare few will do something that is relevant to their degree.
 The rest of us will have to be satisfied with the jobs available to us.

 College is becoming more like a high school diploma — an expensive high school diploma.
 In order to get a decent job, a college degree is often preferred if not required.
 The myths associated with a college education held more true in days gone by.
 A college education is part and parcel to a successful career life, but it is helpful to go into the experience with a clear understanding of what to expect.

 Readers, what are your thoughts on a college degree these days?
 Do these myths still apply?
 Is a college degree the new high school diploma?

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.